About this project

 After making a splash at PAX West 2016, the science-noir project is in post-production and is moving briskly at Vantage Point Productions.
 It is scheduled for wide release in early 2017, with a special backers only viewing party at the end of this year.

 Sorry, but we do not have any control over any games or Kickstarters that aren’t ours.
 Whatever the subject, we feel confident that all steps are being taken to honor commitments.

 No, we have enough games of our own to put out.
 But we can’t wait to see your game next to ours on store shelves!

 Lone Shark Games CEO Marie Poole and Tara Theoharis of Charisma Consulting.
 You can find info on her services at gaincharisma.com.
 They’ll be in the comments, answering your questions each weekday between 10am-6pm Pacific.
 (Don’t worry, they’ll pop in on the weekends as well!)

 The minimum number is two Thornwatch and one Judge.
 (In theory the Thornwatch could all be played by one player, but generally we recommend one Thornwatch per player.)
 The maximum is five Thornwatch and one Judge.

 It's *real* fast, in a matter of minutes.
 At PAX West, we gave the game to people cold and saw them demo it without any tutoring.
 It was awesome.

 The Exclusive Pinny Arcade pins are something we added for Pin collectors, however, we really want to make sure the focus of this campaign is on the game, Thornwatch.
-For this reason, we will not be offering the pins as an add-on.
+For this reason, the pin is only available with the purchase of a game.